 uncanny blend of richness and delicacy and finishes extremely long and spicy, with resonating blue fruit character

 Glistening ruby.
 Expansive aromas of ripe red and blue fruits, potpourri and candied licorice are complemented by

 building mineral and spice nuances.
-Juicy, expansive black raspberry, bitter cherry and boysenberry avors become
+Juicy, expansive black raspberry, bitter cherry and boysenberry flavors become

 sweeter and put on weight with aeration.
-Youthful tannins lend subtle grip to an impressively long, spice-laced nish
+Youthful tannins lend subtle grip to an impressively long, spice-laced finish

-that echoes the oral and blue fruit notes.
+that echoes the floral and blue fruit notes.